 Head to our YouTube Channel by clicking the link below for a selection of great at home practice videos you can try:

 STAGE 2 - Static hits with ball

-Once you feel you have built up enough muscle memory you can move away from the TopspinPro and use a ball.
-Start with drop feeds and then have someone toss the ball for you.
+Once you feel you have built up enough muscle memory you can move away from the Pickleball TopspinPro and add in a ball.

-- Drop feeds - drop the ball for yourself.
-Ensure you drop it far enough in front of your body where you want your ideal contact point to be.
-You may even need to toss it slightly upward first to help the ball bounce a little higher off the ground.
-If you drop too far back or to the side of your body you will struggle to apply topspin.
+- Drop feeds - You can do two types of drop feed.
+You can let it bounce and play it like a groundstroke or drop and strike out of the air like a serve or volley.
+Try practicing both as you will need to apply topspin in both situations.
+For both ensure you drop the ball far enough in front of your body to help generate a good contact point.
+You may even need to toss it slightly upward first to help the ball bounce a little higher off the ground or give you more time to take it out of the air.
 Expect the ball to go downwards into the net to begin with, this is normal.
 Topspin makes the ball drop sooner than if it is hit flat.
 To counter this ensure your swing finishes up high and that you begin with your paddle below the ball.
-Try alternating one on and then one off the TopspinPro for extra muscle memory build up.
+Try alternating on and then one off the TopspinPro for extra muscle memory build up.

 STAGE 3 - Adding in movement

 Once you reach this stage you should be confident at consistently applying topspin to the ball.
 If you are struggling under more pressure then go back a stage or try using the TopspinPro in between sets to reinforce you technique.